-- study support and study skills programs. - language, literacy and numeracy (LLN) programs or referrals to these programs. - provide equipment, resources and/or programs to increase access for learners with disabilities and other learners in accordance with access and equity principles. - use of trained support staff including specialist teachers, note-takers and interpreters. - flexible scheduling and delivery of training and assessment, and the provision of learning materials in alternative formats.
+- study support and study skills programs. - language, literacy and numeracy (LLN) programs or referrals to these programs. - provide resources and/or programs to increase access for learners with disabilities and other learners in accordance with access and equity principles. - use of trained support staff including specialist teachers. - flexible scheduling and delivery of training and assessment, and the provision of learning materials in alternative formats.